-- Start homework assignments as soon as they are assigned! - Prepare for class by completing all homework on time. - Turn off all cell phones, etc. and keep all phones, iPads, etc. stowed during class. - Attend all classes and labs on time. - Ask questions and participate in class. - Present problems on the board and (politely) challenge or question others who are presenting. - Discuss questions and problems with your classmates. - Spend some time each day working on the material from this class by yourself even if it is just 10 minutes of reading. - Come to office hours, make an appointment, or email me whenever you have questions. - Visit the Math Intern for extra help when I am not available. - Practice problems without notes, textbook, peers, the Intern or other mentors. - Have fun!
+- Start homework assignments as soon as possible after they are assigned! - Prepare for class by completing all homework on time. - Turn off all cell phones, etc. and keep all phones, iPads, etc. stowed during class. - Attend all classes and labs on time. - Ask questions and participate in class. - Dare to be wrong!
+Answering a question incorrectly is actually much more interesting than answering it correctly!
+Start conversations with your ideas! - Present problems on the board and (politely) challenge or question others who are presenting. - Discuss questions and problems with your classmates. - Spend some time each day working on the material from this class by yourself even if it is just 10 minutes of reading. - Come to office hours, make an appointment, or email me whenever you have questions. - Visit the Math Intern for extra help when I am not available. - Practice problems without notes, textbook, peers, the Intern or other mentors. - Have fun!